kyma-project/kyma/docs/operation-guides/task-create-volume-snapshots.md

     apiGroup: snapshot.storage.k8s.io
 ```

-This will create a new `pvc-restored` PVC with pre-populated data from the snapshot.
+This creates a new `pvc-restored` PVC with pre-populated data from the snapshot.

+## Periodic snapshot job

 You can also create a CronJob to handle taking volume snapshots periodically.
-A sample CronJob definition which includes the required ServiceAccount and roles looks as follows:
+A sample CronJob definition that includes the required ServiceAccount and roles looks as follows:

 ```yaml
 ---